danni-boii/CS-File-Discord-Bot/README.md

 > Upload the files to a folder and run the `bot.py` at the background.

-Run the script at background.
+Run the script at background even exit the terminal.
-`python3 /path/to/the/folder/bot.py &`
+`nohup python3 /path/to/the/folder/bot.py &`

 To find the running process.
 `ps ax | grep bot.py`